PHPixie/Cache/README.md

 $article = $cache->get($key);
 ```

-If thise entities are cached in different parts of the application you have to make sure you are always using the same
+If these entities are cached in different parts of the application you have to make sure you are always using the same
 prefix or even abstract this logic into a separate service.
 PHPixie Cache solves this problem using a prefixed pools that
 proxy requests to the storage automatically prefixing the keys: